andraugust/andraugust.github.io/thermo-2.md

 The energy of a thermal system is defined by its **internal energy** $$U$$, which is simply the total kinetic and potential energy of its particles.

-To calculate $$U$$ for a given system, we could theoretically sum all particle energies, but thermodynamics is about analyzing large systems using a small number of macroscopic variables, ignoring underlying particles, so we'd like to use a different method.
-Besides, when thermodynamics was invented no one knew what matter was made of, so such a sum wasn't an option, but a thermodynamic definition of $$U$$ was nonetheless developed then and it's what we'll use here.
-That definition is the **first law of thermodynamics** which describes energy flow and says that internal energy changes through just two mechanisms: heat $$Q$$ and work $$W$$
+To calculate $$U$$ for a system, we could theoretically sum all its particle energies, but thermodynamics is about analyzing large systems using a small number of macroscopic variables, ignoring underlying particles, so we'd like to use a different method.
+Besides, when thermodynamics was invented no one knew what matter was made of, so such a sum wasn't an option, yet a thermodynamic definition of $$U$$ was developed and it's what we'll use here.

+That definition of $$U$$ comes from the **first law of thermodynamics** which describes energy flow and says that internal energy changes through just two mechanisms: heat $$Q$$ and work $$W$$
 $$
 \Delta U = Q + W
 $$